Fabricating work on the front bash-plate

 Infill plate’s tack-welded in the gaps, then, along with the other parts, all welded in place.

-Any sharp edges are rounded and cleaned up.
+All sharp edges, rounded as much as possible and cleaned up.

-Welded on both sides, as access was available.
+Welded from both sides, as access was available.

 The old hole for the original tow loop has now been filled, plus work continues on the quick-release front securing points and the fabrication of an internal load restraints system (Photos soon).